SunnyCow/student-list/README.md

 # student-list
-Ungoing project for a simple CRUD application with routing and sessions.
+Ongoing project for a simple CRUD application with routing and sessions.